11 Awesome DIY Cat Furniture Ideas

 Cat Furniture: Cat Condo From an Old Dresser

 Every cat probably secretly wishes they had their own condo, so give them the home of their dreams and convert a dilapidated dresser into a haute home.
 Remove the lower section of the dresser and hide the litter litter box there, behind curtains.
 Make a comfy padded sitting place for her to snuggle down (follow our upholstery tips for a pro-quality cushion).
 Store treats and miscellaneous accessories in the top drawers of the cat condo.
+Looking for more ideas?
+Learn how to build a DIY cat wheel.

 Cat Furniture: Wall-Mounted Playground